 - Roast the shrimp until the flesh is opaque and firm, and slightly white and pink in color.
 This should take between 6 to 9 minutes.
 Remove the baking sheet from the oven and put the shrimp on a plate to cool.
 Set aside.

-- While the shrimp are roasting, fill a large pot with water and add 2 tsp of kosher salt and a splash of olive oil.
+- While the shrimp are roasting, fill a large pot with water and add 2 teaspoon of kosher salt and a splash of olive oil.
 Put over medium-high heat and bring the water to a boil.
 Add the pasta and cook for 9-10 minutes, or until it is tender.

 - While the pasta and shrimp are cooking whisk the lemon juice, olive oil, salt and pepper in a large bowl.